 A few keys to success in school (for people with or without A.D.D.): We need to concentrate on taking notes in classes, and possibly use a digital recorder to record some classes.
 (That makes a tremendous difference for many of my A.D.D. students, because they can "go back and listen" to things they missed when distractions occurred.)
 Examples of distractions include when other students are moving or making noises, worries or concerns**, being hungry, needing to go to the restroom, looking for a pen or pencil, or needing to sharpen a pencil, etc. There are many sources of distractions.
 Even **fear of failure** can be a distraction!
 What about memory problems?
 Actually all of us have trouble with remembering from time to time--it's part of being human, right?
 Heck, even computers have memory problems occasionally, so it seems that some degree of "forgetfulness" is basically a universal condition.
-Some good news for A.D.D. students: If we are able to use a digital... read more
+Some good news for A.D.D. students: If we are... read more

 I was reading what another WyzAnt tutor said, and I realized that he and I have the same attitude towards tutoring: We cherish each and every student, and enjoy working with them, but we don’t necessarily want to build a long-term relationship with them.
 I compare this situation to birds learning to fly.
 They need help at first, but it is important for them to learn to be self-sufficient, and learn to handle the challenges on their own.
 My goal is to help you to get on track, fill in some "gaps," and then let you "fly" on your own, when you are ready.
 In the future, if more help is needed with a new challenge, I am always glad to help.
 As John from California said, "Many students were never taught the basic concepts behind their courses.
 Because of that, the entire course can be a struggle for them."
 That problem does not just happen out West.
 I have found that to be true here too.
-If you were never taught the basic concepts, we will work on those first.
-That... read more
+If you were never taught the basic concepts, we will... read more

 I have found that many students fear math and business classes as the teacher/instructor knows only a single approach to the topic and additionally cannot show the relevance of the subject with real world examples.
 With over 20 years of classroom and tutoring experience in math and business topics and my experience in the business and education sectors, I have a huge variety of experiences to draw upon to solve problems and show day-to-day relevance.
 Learning needs to be fun to engage the student and success must be achieved with every learning situation.
 I truly enjoy "Turning Distress Into Success"!
 Larry D.

 Each year we turn a calendar over to January 1st and remarkably feel like it is a new beginning.
 For many it is just one more day in the count down to January final exams.
 For others it is decision time - do I stay in school another semester and take a break?
 Education is never a gamble.
 It will always be a benefit to those who put forth the effort.
 For those who are struggling in a formal program at a college or university, it is worth while to remember that self-education is also a proven route.
 There are many very successful people who developed knack for assimilating new information and putting it to work for themselves.
 If you are thinking about leaving school due to poor grades or perhaps inadequate financial resources, consider whether you have the ability to learn on your own.
 Make a "post formal education" plan that will keep you learning evening if you are not in the classroom.
-That might even involve an professional coach who can provide guided study and professional... read more
+That might even involve an professional coach who can provide guided study... read more